 1. Regulates Labor And Delivery:

 Red raspberries are popular as uterine stimulator and relaxant.
 The fruit regulates uterine contractions and facilitates labor and a safe delivery.
 Also, leaves of red raspberries help treat cramps, nausea, pain, dizziness, fatigue, and malaise during pregnancy.
-Drinking raspberry tea prevents hemorrhage and helps childbirth (3).
+Drinking raspberry tea prevents hemorrhage and helps childbirth.

 2. Prevents Birth Defects:

-Raspberries contain a high amount of folate, so eating the fruit in pregnancy helps prevent the risk of birth defects in your unborn baby.
-A good intake of folate through the berries protects your baby from neural tube defects, cardiovascular and limb defects, urinary tract anomalies, and pre-eclampsia effectively (4).
+Raspberries contain a high amount of folate, so eating the fruit in pregnancy helps prevent the risks of birth defects in your unborn baby.
+A good intake of folate through the berries protects your baby from neural tube defects, cardiovascular and limb defects, urinary tract anomalies, and pre-eclampsia, and ensures good prenatal care effectively.

 3. Promotes Digestion:

-Raspberries contain high amounts of dietary fiber and manganese which promote smooth digestion, prevent the risk of digestive disorders, maintain high metabolic rate, and regulate your weight during pregnancy (5).
+Raspberries contain high amounts of dietary fiber and manganese which promote smooth digestion, prevent the risk of digestive disorders, maintain a high metabolic rate and prevent extra weight gain, and regulate your weight during pregnancy.

 4. Boosts Immunity:

-High antioxidant content and phytonutrients in raspberries reinforce your immune system to a great extent.
+The high antioxidant content and phytonutrientsiXA blanket term for a wide variety of compounds produced by the plants. in raspberries reinforce your immune system to a great extent benefiting maternal health.
 Also, the fruit is full of minerals, vitamins, and other vital nutrients that help boost your immunity.
-So, eating raspberries in pregnancy helps prevent the development of harmful diseases and infections as well as safeguard the health your unborn baby (6).
+So, eating raspberries in pregnancy helps prevent the development of harmful diseases and infections as well as safeguard the health your unborn baby.

 5. Protects From Development Of Cancer:

 Raspberries are a rich source of antioxidants and ellagic acid, a phytonutrient.
-The high antioxidant and phytonutrient content prevents the risk of cancer development while expecting (7).
+The high antioxidant and phytonutrient content prevents the risk of cancer development while expecting.

 6. Curbs Infections:

-The flavonoids in raspberries break down into anthocyanins that provide antioxidant and antimicrobial benefits.
+The flavonoids in raspberries break down into anthocyaninsiXDeep red, blue, and purple pigments found in plants. that provide antioxidant and antimicrobial benefits.
 So, eating raspberries during pregnancy inhibits the growth of certain harmful bacteria and fungi in your body and prevents the risk of vaginal infections while expecting.
-Also, raspberries leaves treat skin rash effectively (8).
+Also, raspberries leaves treat skin rash effectively.

 7. Cures Anemia: